devdigital/WebApi2TestServer/README.md

 # Writing Tests

 With a bootstrapper in place which takes additional registrations, and an `ITestStartup` implementation which uses the bootstrapper during tests, the next step is to use the `TestServerFactory` during tests to use your production bootstrapping with additional overrides.

 The `TestServerFactory` constructor takes an instance of `ITestStartup`.
-It's recommended to reduce boilerplace by creating your own test server factory which passes your `ITestStartup` implementation to the base constructor:
+You will need to derive from this class and pass an instance of your `ITestStartup` implementation to the base constructor:

 ```
 namespace WebApiTestServer.Api.IntegrationTests.Models
 {
-    public class SampleTestServerFactory : TestServerFactory
+    public class SampleTestServerFactory : TestServerFactory<SampleTestServerFactory>
     {
         public SampleTestServerFactory() : base(new SampleTestStartup())
         {